 There’s nothing like settling in along the riverfront for sweeping views of downtown Dayton – especially at sunrise and sunset!

 Where: Multiple MetroParks – check out the Germantown Pollinator Prairie, part of the conservation projected featured in the most recent issue of ParkWays.

 Protecting more than 16,000 acres of land, Five Rivers MetroParks is home to an array of diverse habitats that are crucial to the local environment and wildlife.
 One such habitat — prairies — are complex ecosystems that contain specific plant and animal communities that are interdependent upon each other.
 Prairies are full of wildflowers that require pollination by an organism known as a pollinator to produce seeds.
 These flowers also produce nectar, which is consumed by pollinators to provide them with energy and nourishment.

 Where: Possum Creek MetroPark

 The history of some of the MetroParks includes a lesson in land use prior to urban sprawl and the imperative to conserve natural space.
 You can still see traces of the former Argonne Forest amusement park, such as street cars, pool, dance floor and more along the 3.5-mile orange trail or the 1.4-mile violet trail.

-Five Rivers MetroParks visitors should always follow the CDC’s recommendations, particularly for social distancing and wearing face coverings, while spending time outdoors.
+Five Rivers MetroParks visitors should always follow the CDC’s recommendations while spending time outdoors.
 For the most current information on MetroParks’ COVID-19 response and related closures, visit metroparks.org/covid-19 and follow Five Rivers MetroParks on Facebook, Twitter, YouTube and Instagram.